Why is fast food bad for you? Eating fast food increases your exposure to industrial chemicals linked to diabetes and infertility.

 Chemicals called “phthalates” are used to make plastics more flexible, and are common in food packaging and plastic gloves.
 Now it turns out that people who eat fast food have higher levels of these chemicals in their urine.
 That’s a problem because growing evidence suggests that they affect our health.

-If you’re a male trying to father a child, you might well pay attention: one study found that exposure to phthalates cut your fertility by 20 percent.
+If you’re a male trying to father a child, you might well pay attention: one study found that exposure to phthalate chemicals in fast food cut your fertility by 20 percent.
 The U.S. Department of Health and Human Services has warned that DEHP is "reasonably anticipated to be a human carcinogen."
 A 2012 study found a strong link between DEHP and diabetes.
 Children may be more sensitive: In a 2013 study, researchers concluded that exposure to DHEP can up the risk of allergies in children and in 2016, another study concluded that it can affect child behavior (although exposure to lead is worse).

 The findings about fast food eateries came from a team at George Washington University who analyzed data on nearly 9,000 people collected as part of federal nutrition surveys from 2003 and 2010.
 Among other facts, the participants reported what they had eaten in the last 24 hours and provided urine samples.